qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. attention:: **Concurrent Edits**

-   This version of QGIS does not track if somebody else is editing the same feature at the same time as you are.
+   QGIS does not track if somebody else is editing the same feature at the same time as you are.
    The last person to save the edits wins.